ReiMiiz/VR-Strabismus-Measuring/README.md

   - Reduced Ver.
     https://drive.google.com/open?id=1jprDb15cEMniPmSUuG_7k5YdCPF1UjCq

+    For more version please check inside Strab Test Folder

 ### Instruction
 1. Install one of APKs given above or build a new one with Unity
 2. Start the app